 In your command prompt window you should see "on" and "off" printing out over and over.
 Look at the Arduino board, and you should see a small LED next to pin 13 turning on for one second, then off for one second.
 Additionally, we should see the LED blinking!

 Experimenting with Pins

-Move the red wire from pin 13 to pin 11.
+Move the green wire from pin 13 to pin 11.
 What happens?

 Stop your Ruby program and go look at the source code.
-Can you figure out what to change to the breadboard LED will blink while connected to pin 11?
-Make it work!
+What change change to the code might get the LED blinking again?
+Try it out!